mrsonne/hubit/README.md

 ﻿# hubit - a calculation hub

+`hubit` is a hub for your existing calculation tools.
+It allows you to

-`hubit` can execute calculation tools as one model without coupling them tightly.
+- execute calculation tools as one composite model without coupling them tightly,
+- make parameter sweeps,
+- feed old results into new calculations,
+- run your tools in parallel,
+- visualize the composite model.

 Compatible with: __Python 2.7-3.7__.